SamsKod/SamsSite/README.md

 # Summerhouse reservation

 Summerhouse reservation is an app for my family to make reservations of our summerhouse we share on the Swedish west coast.
 This is a first mvp (minimum viable product) which I belive will fullfill our basic need for making plans for our holidays in the summerhouse.
 But of course there are features to add in the future.
-Because it will only be used by my family I don't want anyone to be able to register for an account by them self.
-My family will have to sign in to enter.
-Account must be set up by Admin.
+It is only users with administrator access who can add new user accounts, because it will only be used by my family and I don't want anyone to be able to register for an account by them self.
 For this demo it is open for anonymous to view posts and there is also 4 accounts in place for testing.
 Users: Sam (Admin), Lisa, Kalle, Anna
 Password: SummerOf69